smemsh/ansible-role-vmiterate/README.rst

 to cloud VMs: they would all use the same images, bootstrap method, and configuration tool.

-Tested using CentOS and Ubuntu generic cloud images.
+Tested using CentOS and Ubuntu vendor cloud images.

 | scott@smemsh.net
 | http://smemsh.net/src/ansible-role-vmiterate